Fort Wayne FC: 2023

-The 2023 season was a defining moment in Fort Wayne FC's young history.
-With 13 games played, the club finished with 10 wins, 2 ties, and only 1 loss, remaining unbeaten throughout the league and capturing the Valley Division Championship—their first-ever title.
-It was a historic achievement for the club, a dream realized after years of hard work, dedication, and growth.
-The joy of winning the division was tempered by a heartbreaking loss in the USL League Two Playoffs Conference Quarterfinals.
-In a dramatic match against the Flint City Bucks, Fort Wayne FC's incredible 19-game unbeaten streak came to an end in overtime, with Lennard Fock's goal in the 116th minute sealing their 3–2 defeat.
-Despite the loss, goalkeeper Aurie Briscoe's incredible season earned him the USL League Two Golden Glove, a well-deserved recognition for his heroic performances in goal throughout the campaign.
+With 13 games played, the club finished with 10 wins, 2 ties, and 1 loss, remaining unbeaten in league play and winning the Valley Division Championship.
+However, they lost in the USL League Two Playoffs Conference Quarterfinals.
+In a match against the Flint City Bucks, Fort Wayne FC's 19-game unbeaten streak came to an end in overtime, with Lennard Fock's goal in the 116th minute sealing a 3–2 defeat.
+Despite the loss, goalkeeper Aurie Briscoe's season earned him the USL League Two Golden Glove, a recognition for his performances in goal throughout the campaign.

 2024

-Fort Wayne FC continued to dominate in the 2024 season, once again finishing as champions of the Valley Division, securing 8 wins, 3 ties, and 3 losses across 14 games.
-The team's strong form in the regular season allowed them to maintain their championship status for the second consecutive year.
+Fort Wayne FC dominated 2024 season, once again finishing as champions of the Valley Division, securing 8 wins, 3 ties, and 3 losses across 14 games.
 In the USL League Two Playoffs, they advanced to the Conference Semifinals after a tense 0–0 draw against Midwest United FC in the Quarterfinals.
-The match was decided by a penalty kick shootout, where Fort Wayne FC triumphed 5–4 to move on.
-However, their postseason journey came to an end after a 2–1 loss to the Flint City Bucks, who proved to be a formidable opponent once again.
-Despite the defeat, the season was another step forward for the club as they continued to build on their success, showing resilience and hunger for the challenges ahead.
+The match was decided by a penalty kick shootout, where Fort Wayne FC won 5–4 to move on.
+However, their postseason journey came to an end after a 2–1 loss to the Flint City Bucks.

 On October 14, Scott Sproat was appointed Chief Operations Officer of Fort Wayne FC, bringing over 23 years of experience with the Fort Wayne Komets, where he served as President of Business Operations.
 Scott oversees operations in sales, marketing, ticketing, partnerships, promotions, and gameday activities, working alongside DaMarcus Beasley.
 Sproat also holds an ownership stake in the club.